 Topic 5 The UK’s evolving human landscape.

 The UK's evolving human landscape - an overview of the changing and varied human landscape of the UK, including the socio-economic and political processes that influence it.
-A case study of how a major UK city is changing such as London
+A case study of how a major UK city is changing: London

 People and Environmental issues Making Geographical decisions Paper 3 (DME)

 Exam 1 hour and 30 minutes and 25% of the total marks

 People and the biosphere – an overview of the global distribution and characteristics of large-scale ecosystems, why the biosphere is important to human wellbeing and how humans use and modify it in order to obtain resources